 The Caltech VLBI Analysis Programs are a set of programs for the planning and analysis of continuum VLBI observations.
 These programs are available for VAX/VMS, Sun UNIX, and Convex UNIX.
 A summary of the major programs can be found in the Bulletin of the American Astronomical Society, volume 23, page 991, 1991.
-Shepherd, Pearson, & Taylor (1994, 1995) describe the important program DIFMAP.
+Shepherd (1997) describes the related Caltech program DIFMAP.
 Section 26.1 gives contact information.